paradise-fi/divine/doc/manual/divine-vm.md

 The handler can also choose to continue with execution despite the fault, by transferring control to the activation frame and program counter value that are provided by the VM for this purpose.
-(Note: this is neccessarry, because the fault might occur in the middle of evaluating a control flow instruction, in which case, the VM could not finish its evaluation.
+(Note: this is necessary, because the fault might occur in the middle of evaluating a control flow instruction, in which case, the VM could not finish its evaluation.
 The continuation passed to the fault handler is the best estimate by the VM on where the execution should